 See what salt does for yourself

 Try tasting tomatoes, potatoes or cucumber, with and without a pinch of sea salt and tell me what you think.
 Take it a step further, try a square of chocolate or a ball of chocolate ice cream with a sprinkle of sea salt flakes and see how much more balanced the flavour is.
-That’s the reason we put salt in banking – to balance out the sugar.
+That’s the reason we put salt in baking – to balance out the sugar.

 Of course salt isn’t the only way to make food taste good.
 Read this article about all the other ways you can make food taste delicious.